Pavlova

 adding sugar to beaten egg whites, salt, and cream of tartar in mixing bowl

-Once all the sugar is added, increase the speed to medium-high (8) and beat until the meringue is glossy and holds stiff peaks, 5 to 7 minutes more.
-(When you lift the beater out of the bowl, the meringue should form peaks that stand straight up without drooping.)
+Increase the speed to medium-high and beat until the meringue is glossy and holds stiff peaks, 5 to 7 minutes more.

 egg white, salt, cream of tartar, and sugar beaten in mixing bowl with stiff peaks formed